 He or she may suspect that if something unexpected happens while you are on their soil, you may be inclined to contact your families or relatives there rather than your ship agents.

-Sometimes, the consul asks questions which are out of the blue.
-They have their own reasons so better expect something like this could happen.
+Sometimes, the consul asks questions that are out of the blue.
+They have their own reasons so better expect something like this to happen.

 Some of which are the following.

 - What did you have last night for dinner?

 - Who is the first president of the US?